MediaComem/comem-devmobil/subjects/ionic/README.md

 It may find it automatically, or you may have to manually enter your computer's IP address on some networks.

+### iOS device

+> You can only run on an iOS device from a Mac, since you'll need to install and use Xcode, which is a Mac-only software.
+>
+> If you don't have a Mac, you'll have to try using the **Ionic Dev App**

+First, you'll need to prepare your Mac for deploying to a real or simulated iOS device, by following this instructions page:

+[iOS setup][ionic-ios-setup]

+Once you're done with those install and setup, you should be able to follow those insctructions:

+[Running on iOS][ionic-ios-run]

+### Android device

+> You can run your app on an Android device from either a Mac or a PC

+First, you'll need to prepare your computer for deploying to a real or simulated Android device, by following this instructions page:

+[Android setup][ionic-android-setup]

+Once you're done with those install and setup, you should be able to follow those insctructions:

+[Running on Android][ionic-android-run]

 ## Resources